JiachenSun1993/jiachen.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior researcher at Tencent.
+I am currently a senior researcher at Tencent.
 My reserach interest includes complex network, data mining and AI technology.

 You can fine my publication at Google Scholar.